Historia Mundum

 The arrival of Africans in Brazil

-Slaves who survived the Atlantic crossing disembarked at Brazilian ports, where they underwent inspection and registration by colonial authorities.
-The government collected taxes per head of imported slave, recording the entry of each batch.
-Soon after, the captives were prepared for sale in local markets.
-Traders and merchants would “make up” the slaves to try to conceal the debilitating effects of the voyage.
-As soon as the Africans arrived in Brazil, they received slightly better food, baths with palm oil to make their skin attractive, and dyes to hide white hair and make them look younger.
-Additionally, they were given stimulants to make them appear lively when being auctioned.
-There was a special concern to combat “banzo” or “saudade sickness”: a deep melancholy and depression that afflicted many newly arrived Africans, homesick for their land.
-Some captives refused to eat or became completely dejected, which could hinder their sale to Brazilian owners.
+Enslaved people who survived the Atlantic crossing disembarked at Brazilian ports, where colonial authorities inspected and registered them.
+The government collected taxes per imported captive and recorded each batch.
+Soon after, merchants prepared captives for sale in local markets.
+They tried to conceal the physical damage caused by the voyage.
+Newly arrived Africans received somewhat better food, palm-oil baths to make their skin look healthier, dyes to hide white hair, and stimulants to make them appear lively at auction.
+Merchants also feared “banzo,” or “saudade sickness,” a deep melancholy that afflicted many newly arrived Africans.
+Some captives refused to eat or became visibly dejected, which could reduce their sale price.

 This impactful painting depicts a group of enslaved Africans being led through a public square, presumably a slave market in colonial Brazil.
 The setting is outdoors, in front of colonial buildings with arches and whitewashed walls, and a church in the background with a tower and palm trees around it, under a cloudy, yellowish sky.
 The enslaved are organized in a line, including men, women, and children.
 They are barefoot, wearing rudimentary clothes made of coarse fabrics, and tied with ropes or chains around their necks and wrists.
 Their expressions are harsh, with closed countenances and lost gazes.
 In the foreground, a woman holds a baby in her arms, with a firm and pained look.
 Behind her, a girl walks with her gaze turned aside, suggesting fear or uncertainty.
 In the background, white men—likely buyers, masters, or authorities—observe indifferently, wearing 19th-century elite clothing, such as frock coats and wide-brimmed hats.
 The color palette uses earthy and ochre tones, highlighting the architecture and the captives' bodies.
 The composition centralizes the enslaved, reaffirming their humanity even within the brutality of institutionalized slavery.